Rebel Summer Camp FAQs

 Q- I’ll be coming alone, is that ok?

 A - Yes!
 Most people turned up solo!
 Though we had a few sibling combos, and at least six mother and daughter pairs!
 Lots of Rebels come with their husbands too.
-2023 was very female-heavy but remember, anyone can be a Rebel :) Feel free to invite friends and family who don’t have a Badgebook - they become Rebels by attending camp!
+Our events tend to be quite female-heavy but remember, anyone can be a Rebel :) Feel free to invite friends and family who don’t have a Badgebook - they become Rebels by attending camp!

 Any other questions?
 Feel free to email Charly at help@rebelbadgestore.com